91/Perris Valley Line: Future development

 In 2005, an RCTC-commissioned study determined that extending the line to San Jacinto via an underused rail line owned by RCTC, and/or to Temecula via a brand-new trackage, would be feasible.

 In April 2023, $15.5 million in funding was allocated by the state following a joint application between Metrolink and the Riverside County Transportation Committee (RCTC) for a double-track project along Metrolink’s 91/Perris Valley Line between the cities of Moreno Valley and Perris.
-The project is estimated to be completed by late 2025.

 Construction of an infill station in Placentia is planned, but has been delayed due to a lack of cooperation from BNSF, who owns the right-of-way.

 The Los Angeles County Metropolitan Transportation Authority (LA Metro) also has plans for an infill station serving Pico Rivera, located between and stations.

-In 2024, Riverside County Transportation Committee (RCTC), announced the construction of a infill station located in Mead Valley.
-Construction is expected to begin in late 2025, and open to the public in 2029.
+In 2024, RCTC, announced the construction of a infill station located in Mead Valley.
+Construction is expected to begin in late 2025 and open in 2029.

+RCTC's 2024 Traffic Relief Plan also calls for a Metrolink station in Winchester to serve Menifee.